AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 * **Adnene Boumessouer** - (https://github.com/AdneneBoumessouer)

-See also the list of [contributors](https://github.com/AdneneBoumessouer/Anomaly-Detection/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Paul Bergmann
-* Aurélien Geron
+* Paul Bergmann, the main author of the paper which this project relies on.
-* François Chollet
+* François Chollet, author of the Keras deep learning library.
+* Aurélien Géron, autor of the great book Hands on Machine Learning with Scikit-Learn, Keras and Tensorflow.
-* Arun S. Maiya, author of [ktrain](https://github.com/amaiya/ktrain)
+* Arun S. Maiya, author of the [ktrain](https://github.com/amaiya/ktrain) library: a wrapper for TensorFlow Keras that makes deep learning and AI more accessible and easier to apply.
-* Adrian Rosebrock, author of the website [pyimagesearch](https://www.pyimagesearch.com/)
+* Adrian Rosebrock, author of the website [pyimagesearch](https://www.pyimagesearch.com/).